 Reusable SpO2 Sensors — These clip onto the patient's finger (or ear, for ear-clip models) and are designed for repeated use across patients after cleaning.
 Types include:

-• Finger clip (adult) — most common, quick application
+- Finger clip (adult) — most common, quick application

-• Soft silicone (adult / pediatric) — gentle for sensitive skin, neonates
+- Soft silicone (adult / pediatric) — gentle for sensitive skin, neonates

-• Y-type wrap (neonate/infant) — wraps around foot or hand
+- Y-type wrap (neonate/infant) — wraps around foot or hand

-• Ear clip — useful when fingers are unavailable or poorly perfused
+- Ear clip — useful when fingers are unavailable or poorly perfused

 Disposable SpO2 Sensors — Single-patient-use adhesive sensors for infection control, sensitive skin (burn patients, neonates), or surgical settings where secure adhesion is needed.
 Available in non-adhesive wrap, adhesive, and pediatric-specific versions.
-MedLinket disposable sensors come in three material types:
+MedLinket disposable sensors come in several material types:

-• Elastic non-woven (adhesive) — for short-term monitoring
+- Elastic non-woven (adhesive) — for short-term monitoring

 ⚠️ Critical Compatibility Note: SpO2 technology is not universal.
-Different manufacturers use different signal processing protocols (Masimo SET, Nellcor OxiMax, Mindray proprietary, etc.).
+Different manufacturers use different signal-processing protocols (Masimo SET, Nellcor OxiMax, Mindray proprietary, etc.).
 A sensor and cable that physically fit may still produce inaccurate readings if the technology protocol doesn't match.
 Always confirm both the physical connector AND the technology type.
 Learn more in our guide to compatible SpO2 sensors for multi-brand monitors.

 Common SpO2 Accessory Issues & Troubleshooting

-Consistently low on stable patient Nail polish, cold fingers, or wrong sensor type Remove polish; warm hand; try ear clip sensor
+| Consistently low on stable patient | Nail polish, cold fingers, or wrong sensor type | Remove polish; warm hand; try ear clip sensor |

 For a step-by-step response algorithm when SpO2 alarms, see our detailed guide: What is SpO2 and What is a Normal SpO2 Level?
 For a deeper understanding of how the sensors work, read How Do SpO2 Sensors Work?